Comprehensive Guide to Disappearing Filipinos

 So when they feel lost and don’t know what to do, they’ll disappear.

-They’re going to disappear because it’s the easiest way for them to save face.
+Disappearing is the easiest way for them to save face.
 They know it won’t be long before you notice nothing is getting done.
-When that happens, they know you’ll get angry, so they’ll disappear before that happens.
+When that happens, they know you’ll get angry; they’ll be gone before that happens.

 This applies to experts, too!
 They still need to know your expectations.
 Need to know what outcomes look like for you.
 You still need to explain your business and your goals.
 If you assume they just know, you will likely have them disappear.